Melvynkoh94/FYP_RealTime_EmotionDetection/README.md

 </p>

 ### SUMMARY:
-To achieve a satisfactory result within the stipulated time-frame, the scope of this project is to classify six categories of emotions – **anger, fear, happy, sad, surprise** and **neutral**.
+To achieve a satisfactory result within the stipulated time-frame, the scope of this project is to classify six categories of emotions – **Angry, Disgust, Fear, Happy, Sad, Surprise** and **Neutral**.
 The system classifies each image frame from the video into discrete emotion categories.
 The software application is written in Python programming language with OpenCV for processing images and videos.
 CNN-based approach is done with Google’s Tensorflow machine-learning library to construct the trained model.
 Lastly, Keras is used as the high-level neural networks API (application programming interface) that runs on top of Tensorflow.
 The model is trained and evaluated on the FER2013 dataset.

 **TO START THE APP**
 1)	python emotion_detection_tk.py